 First and foremost, the Amsterdam School of Economics Research Institute (ASE-RI) and the Amsterdam Business School Research Institute (ABS-RI) are responsible for providing and managing the resources needed for adequate data storage.
 In that sense, the research institutes should provide researchers with an infrastructure that allows them to store data in accordance with this protocol.
 The institutes are responsible for ensuring this storage is safe (protected from threats, such as theft and technological malfunction) and managed properly by stewards.
-UvA has opted for Figshare as the default storage for data and UvA EB follows suit.
+UvA and EB has opted for Research Drive as the default option for the storage and sharing of data during a project and for Figshare as the default for storage, archival and publication of data after a project has concluded.
 Figshare is user-friendly, useable for sensitive data, allows data to be shared and made public easily.
 Furthermore, the research institute is responsible for the distribution of the protocol among research conducting employees.
 In the future RDM should be part of the education of students and when engaging in research projects, students should adhere to the same principles.
 Dissemination of the protocol amongst students, and having students save their data in Figshare (or another environment) will be part of future policy, in line with that of UvA.
 A revised protocol will be disseminated when the time arrives.